lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verse 52.**

-1\.God has a people in the world.
+1\.
+God has a people in the world.

-2\.He brings them away from others.
+2\.
+He brings them away from others.

-3\.He brings them into fellowship with himself.
+3\.
+He brings them into fellowship with himself.

-4\.He brings them into fellowship with each other.
+4\.
+He brings them into fellowship with each other.

-5\.He guides them to their rest.
+5\.
+He guides them to their rest.

 **Verse 55.** Divine supplanting.
 He supplants the fallen angels in heaven.
 One nation of earth by another (see all history).
 The thoughts and affections of the heart in regeneration, etc.— *Isa 55:13*. *C. D.*